Svetlana Druzhinina: Biography

 In 1960 Druzhinina graduated from the VGIK Faculty of Actor (actor's workshop of Olga Pyzhova and Boris Bibikov).

 In 1969 Druzhinina graduated from the VGIK Faculty of Director (workshop of Igor Talankin), her thesis film was Zinka (screenwriter B. Mazhaev).
-In the same year she began her work as a director on Mosfilm.
+In the same year she began working as a director with Mosfilm.

 Druzhinina was a hostess of the first Soviet humor TV shows and competitions called KVN on the Central Television (together with Mikhail Derzhavin).

 Her debut as a director was in the movie called Fulfillment of Desires ("Исполнение желаний") (1974) based on the novel by Veniamin Kaverin.

 Druzhinina received her recognition and national love as a director in 1987 after the release of the TV film Gardes-Marines, ahead!
 This was her first experience as a director of a historical movie, and it was very successful.
 Later the history of the Russian Empire became the main theme of her work.